-Leaks happen for a number of reasons.
+Leaks happen for a number of reasons and it is important to know what in order to fix a leak.
 Age, shingle shed, moisture, damaged seams, and vegetation all play a role in creating leaks.
 Luckily, a leak doesn’t always mean that it’s time for a new roof.
 In many cases, once a leak is repaired you can go years without having to replace your roof.

-However, if you have extenuating circumstances such as a huge moss problem, severely damaged seams, or if your roof is over 20 years old, it may be time to consider a new roof instead of just a quick and easy repair.
+However, if you have extenuating circumstances such as a huge moss problem, severely damaged seams, or if your roof is over 20 years old, it may be time to consider a new roof instead of just a quick and easy repair or trying to fix a leak.
 This can save you more time and money in the long run and keep you from having to fix a new leak as soon as the old one is fixed up.

 How to Fix a Leak

 Address the Interior to begin the process of trying to fix a leak.

 Once you find a leak, the first thing you’ll want to do is stop it as best you can inside.
 This can help to decrease damage to the ceiling and will save you money in repairs down the line.